awsdocs/amazon-s3-userguide/doc_source/metrics-dimensions.md

 |  BucketName  |  This dimension filters the data you request for the identified bucket only\.  |
 |  StorageType  |  This dimension filters the data that you have stored in a bucket by the following types of storage:  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonS3/latest/userguide/metrics-dimensions.html)  |
 | FilterId | This dimension filters metrics configurations that you specify for request metrics on a bucket, for example, a prefix or a tag\.
 You specify a filter id when you create a metrics configuration\.
 For more information, see [Creating a metrics configuration](https://docs.aws.amazon.com/AmazonS3/latest/userguide/metrics-configurations.html)\. |

+## Amazon S3 Storage Lens dimensions in CloudWatch<a name="storage-lens-dimensions"></a>

+For a list of dimensions used to filter S3 Storage Lens metrics in CloudWatch, see [Dimensions](storage-lens-cloudwatch-metrics-dimensions.md#storage-lens-cloudwatch-dimensions)\.